spacemangames55555/Rumblejam/docs/GDD.md

 **Both directions must be instrumented.** "Zero drops" was true and useless for a full session because only `HostTransport` was instrumented while the failing path was `ClientTransport.send`.

+Drops are classified: `ui` resends until acknowledged, so a drop there is a delay; `in` and `ping` are lossy by design; anything else fails.
+A `GAVE UP` line fails regardless — that is an action resent for its whole budget and never acknowledged.

 ---

 ## 13. Engineering Standing Rules

-Each of these has caught a real defect on this project.
-They are recorded here because they are design constraints on how the game is built, not preferences.
+Each has caught a real defect on this project.
+They are design constraints on how the game is built, not preferences.

 1. **Runtime-path tests, not definition tests.** The source project shipped 19 skill kinds wired to nothing, all passing existence checks.
-Every skill, node type, hazard, and boss phase must be swept through its real path producing an observable effect.
+2. **A harness that clears fights cannot launder a combat result.** `nuke()` killed every enemy every 240 ticks, so the suite stayed green against a party with **no offence at all**, for the entire overhaul.
+It is now `clearFieldForSetup(sim, p, reason)` — it demands a reason, stamps the sim, and a stamped sim may not carry a combat result.
+Every run prints how many fights the harness ended.
-2. **An instrument no test reads is not an instrument.** A drop log written to a console the harness does not pipe caught nothing.
-Diagnostics get a consumer in the same patch that adds them.
+3. **An instrument no test reads is not an instrument.** A drop log written to a console the harness did not pipe caught nothing.
-3. **Gates assert their own instrument before measuring.** Five instances: a walked-away player, a sample window shorter than the cooldown, a field players do not have, a picker that re-ranked one node forty times, a stack reading broken by a rename.
-A gate verifies it can see a known-good baseline before reporting a number.
+4. **Gates assert their own instrument before measuring.** Seven instances, including a 12-second offence test that declared a working engine broken, and a three-branch classifier that read 2-of-23 hits as regeneration.
-4. **Assertions read the event log, never derived state.** HP has misled three times, in both directions.
+5. **Assertions read the event log, never derived state.** HP has misled three times, in both directions.
-5. **A count is not a set.** Three times in one patch an identical failure count hid a composition change.
-Regressions are reported by set diff.
+6. **A count is not a set.** Regressions are reported by set diff, always.
-6. **A suite that stops early is not a suite that passed.** A siege-boss crash survived a full patch because an earlier section hung before reaching it.
-Partial logs are not partial evidence.
+7. **A suite that stops early is not a suite that passed.** A crash is not one failure — fixing it reveals what it was hiding.
-7. **A suite that dirties the working tree is a failed suite.** Assert tracked assets clean at teardown.
-Where a reflex can be made unavailable rather than detectable — `.gitignore` over a gate — prefer that.
+8. **A suite that dirties the working tree is a failed suite.** Prefer making a reflex unavailable over detectable — `.gitignore` over a gate.
-8. **Enumerated resets are the defect.** Pool reuse wipes every own field; anything forgotten reads `undefined` at the point of use rather than a plausible value from another entity.
+9. **Enumerated resets are the defect.** Pool reuse wipes every own field; anything forgotten reads `undefined` at the point of use rather than a plausible value from another entity.
-9. **Determinism is a prerequisite for measurement.** Same seed → byte-identical run, with a negative control that fails if the sim ignores its seed.
-Every three-run protocol before this existed because it was not true.
+10. **Determinism is a prerequisite for measurement.** Same seed → byte-identical run, with a negative control that fails if the sim ignores its seed.
-10. **Diagnostic strings are named for what they assert.** "Timeout waiting for pair" meant a pair of coilguns and produced a wrong conclusion about PeerJS pairing.
+11. **A failure name describes the cause, not the symptom that tripped first.** Five instances: "co-op is flaky" covering three defects, a "coilgun pair" read as PeerJS pairing, a compound `client ready`, one unplayable-run defect wearing three names, and a cogsmith check naming the wrong gap.
+12. **A test's negative case must be unreachable by search-and-replace over the thing it tests.** A bulk rename rewrote a deliberate retired-id literal into a valid class, turning the test into a tautology — twice. `RETIRED_ID = ['bul','wark'].join('')` is ugly on purpose.
+13. **A number impossible on its face is a free bug detector.** "78 of 52 elites" caught a miscount before anyone quoted it.
-11. **Guards use `&&`, never `;`.** A guard that cannot fail the command is not a guard.
+14. **Guards use `&&`, never `;`.** A guard that cannot fail the command is not a guard.
-12. **Strip comments before pattern-checking code.** Checks have failed on their own explanatory comments twice.
+15. **Strip comments before pattern-checking code.**
-13. **Vary test staging** — more than one seed, more than one position.
-Five bolt skills read as wired-to-nothing because a pillar ate the projectile 26 units out.
+16. **Vary test staging** — more than one seed, more than one position.
-14. **All numbers in `TUNING` blocks.** No inline constants in behaviour code.
+17. **All numbers in `TUNING` blocks.**
-15. **Verified push** — confirm with `git ls-remote` before treating a branch as landed.
+18. **Verified push** — confirm with `git ls-remote` before treating a branch as landed.
-16. **Save tests round-trip through a real file**, not in-memory serialise alone.
+19. **Save tests round-trip through a real file.**

+### 13.1 The through-line

+**After a migration this large, a red check is more likely to be a test still describing the old world than a bug in the new one.** Of the last ten failures triaged, nine were tests measuring something that no longer existed.
+This will recur in phase 5, when twelve more classes arrive and every trait test written against two gets re-exercised.

 ---